 Air FreshenerAn air freshener works by masking odors in a car.
 It does not remove any odors but rather gives off its own odor so you do not notice the odor you are wanting to avoid.

 An air freshener introduces gases into your car.
-It’s not an ideal solution since you breathe in whatever they give off.
+It’s not an ideal solution since you breathe in whatever they give off, which is not healthy, even if it does smell good.

 Do Car Air Purifiers Work?Given what we have described above we have no confidence that a car air purifier will provide the clean air you are looking for.